19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 “Court” means the High Court;

-“public accountant” has the same meaning as in section 2 of the Accountants Act 2004 (Act 4 of 2004).
+“public accountant” has the same meaning as in section 2 of the Accountants Act (Cap.
+2).

 Part II

 Winding Up by Court

+Division 1

+—

-DIVISION 1 — General
+General

 Application for winding up by Court